 The compensation network must assure stability and good dynamic performance.
-The loop of the A7986A is based on the voltage mode control.
+The loop of the L7986TA is based on the voltage mode control.
 The error amplifier is a voltage operational amplifier with high bandwidth.
-So by selecting the compensation network, the EA is considered as ideal, that is, its bandwidth is much larger than the system one.
+So, by selecting the compensation network the E/A is considered as ideal, that is, its bandwidth is much larger than the system one.

-The transfer function of the PWM modulator, from the error amplifier output (COMP pin) to the OUT pin (see Figure 10) results:
+The transfer functions of the PWM modulator and the output LC filter are studied (see Figure 9).
+The transfer function of the PWM modulator, from the error amplifier output (COMP pin) to the OUT pin, results: